-New England Conservatory and the Juilliard School,
+New England Conservatory and the Juilliard School

-founding first violinist, The Cleveland Quartet
+Founding first violinist, The Cleveland Quartet

 What Every Violinist Needs to Know about the Body by Jennifer Johnson is an excellent and informative book on Body Mapping: understanding bone structures and the way these bones work with each other and with attached muscles.
 Putting this knowledge into action results in a balanced distribution of muscle work throughout the body and promotes the freedom necessary to achieve pain-free and successful performance.
 The book also discusses myths that prevent efficient mobility.
 It contains a wealth of information for teacher and student, professional and amateur alike.
 A worthwhile addition to your bookshelf!

-—Marilyn McDonald, Professor of Violin
+—Marilyn McDonald, Professor of Violin at Oberlin Conservatory